JoseCanova/metaclass-dataservice/README.md

 #Will continue to configure the beans manually as being done in previous version since the main objective is to expose the database model for
 analysis (main objective).

-#There are other alternatives like create the classes with a maven plugin and load it in a standar application ( the idea still need to be mitigated),
+#There are other alternatives like create the classes with a maven plugin and load it in a standard application ( the idea still need to be mitigated),
 this alternative opens a better approach for a generic configuration but will be developed in another branch in future, with an advantage that will be gain a basic competence on maven-plugin (mojo) development but, still need to be mitigated.